 Important Point

-It is essential to regularly test the ammonia levels in Sunshine Pleco’s tank.
-Ammonia levels should be kept at 0 ppm.
+It is essential to regularly test the ammonia levels in your Sunshine Pleco's tank.
+Ammonia levels should be kept at 0 ppm at all times.
+Any detectable ammonia indicates a problem with the biological filter or overstocking that requires immediate attention.

 Also, check Butterfly Betta Care Guide: Appearance, food & Diet, Breeding & All